My Ancestral Chart

 While Benjamin was at war, his wife, Emily, and three daughters received an allotment of $2.50 a week from the (then) Village of Yonkers.
 Several months later he was "discharged for disability," returned to Yonkers, and worked there as a gunsmith, presumably for the Starr Arms company.
 Early in 1864, however, he re-enlisted, this time in the 6th New York Heavy Artillery, another Westchester regiment.
 He was wounded at Spotsylvania Courthouse and died of his wounds in Washington, D.C. on May 27th, 1864.

 Initially, William and Ethel lived with her parents at 43 Western Avenue in Yonkers, later moving to 43 Prospect Street.
 William was a tall slender man, with grey eyes and dark brown hair.
-He worked for the New York Central Railroad for 41 years, starting when he was 14 years old until his retirement around 1944 when he was 55.
+He worked for the New York Central Railroad for 42 years, starting when he was 14 years old until his retirement in 1947 as a milk superintendent.
 He was also a leading member of the Patriotic Order Sons of America.

 William and Ethel had six children between 1913 and 1932.
 By 1930, they were living at 107 Oliver Avenue in Yonkers.
 William was working as a "milk service foreman" for the railroad company.
 In 1939, his annual income was $2500.
 In 1940, they were living at 54 Groshon Avenue in Yonkers.